 Cheshire Academy for Lifelong Learning Announces Fall Classes

 CALL, an affiliate of the Elderhostel Institute Network, is an academic program for retired or older adults in the tri-state region.
-Fall courses take place on Fridays for eight weeks from Oct.
-4 to Nov.
-22. All classes meet in Morrison Hall, room 73, or Drenan Auditorium in Parker Hall, both near the KSC gateway on Appian Way.
+Courses take place on Fridays from Oct.
+1 to Nov.
+19; the one exception is Oct.
+8, when no classes are scheduled because the Keene State campus is closed for fall break.

 Writing Your Story meets from 2:30 to 3:50 p.m.
 Instructor Kate Phillips, former Hollywood actress and screenwriter, works with people interested in writing the stories they never got around to writing.
-Students who participated in Phillipss previous session are invited to continue their work this session, and she welcomes new aspiring writers.
-The course is limited to 12 people; advance registration is required.
+Students who participated in Phillips’s previous courses are invited to continue their work this session, and she welcomes new aspiring writers.
+The course is limited to eight participants.